IonutInit/portfolio-hugo/content/more/index.md

 description: A page with a bit of a personal touch.
 Getting into the details of what and why I code, and beyond.
 slug: tell-me-more
 # private: true
+images:
+-   src: more1.jpg
+    description: Mockup image of someone sitting on a bench and reading a paper with the title "Web Developer Makes Portfolio"
+-   src: more2.jpg
+    description: A screenshot of my PC showing four panels, with various projects
+-   src: more3.jpg
+    description: A picture of Ori the brown dog
 ---
 # Oh, hello again
 {{< vspace 10 >}}